MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/device-store.md

 ### Requirements

-The device store is currently limited to commercial tenants only, that is, EDU tenants won't see this store.
+The device store is currently limited to commercial tenants only, that is, Education tenants won't see this store.
 Also, it's limited to customers with user licenses less than or equal to 300.

 ### Browse the store